sjbennett123/polarlarp/content/background/bloody_fist.md

 ### The Time Between the Wars

-In exile they tried to adopt a new way of life but all they knew was war and raiding so this was a doomed venture.
+In exile the Bloody Fist tried to adopt a new peaceful way of life but all they knew was war and raiding so this was a doomed venture.
 Over these 20 years, the burning memory of defeat and exile chewed away at the surviving Bloody Fist Tribe's sanity and will to live.

-### The Coming of the Urakhai
+### The Coming of the Uruk-Hai

 A young orc Ahroun makes a bargain with an entity known as "The Black Shadow".
-This bargain changes the orcs that accept the tranformation to be come Urakhai Dragon Orcs that have extensive powers.
+This bargain changes the orcs that accept the transformation to be come Uruk-Hai Dragon Orcs that have extensive powers.

 ### The Taking of Stonewood